stineb/personal_website2/content/teaching/_index.md

 ## Environmental Systems Data Science, D-USYS, ETH Zürich

-MSc and PhD students are introduced to a typical data science workflow using various examples from environmental systems.
-They learn common methods and key aspects for each step through practical application.
-The course enables students to plan their own data science project in their specialization and to acquire more domain-specific methods independently or in further courses.
+MSc and PhD learn all steps along a typical data science workflow for research projects in Environmental sciences with a particular focus on machine learning applications.
+This includes contents ranging from workspace management, data mining, handling diverse data formats, programming, version control, data processing, model selection, various machine learning methods, model evaluation, and visualisation.

 I created this as a new course in collaboration with Prof. Loic Pellissier and Prof. Joshua Payne for the Environemntal Sciences and Agricultural Sciences study programmes at ETH Zürich.